byzer-org/byzer-lang/README.md

-Declarative workflows for building Spark Streaming  / Spark batch programe / Spark SQL Server

-## Spark Streaming

-Spark Streaming is an extension of the core Spark API that enables stream processing from a variety of sources.
-Spark is a extensible and programmable framework for massive distributed processing of datasets, called Resilient Distributed Datasets (RDD).
-Spark Streaming receives input data streams and divides the data into batches, which are then processed by the Spark engine to generate the results.

-Spark Streaming data is organized into a sequence of DStreams, represented internally as a sequence of RDDs.

-## StreamingPro
+StreamingPro is a fast,expresivive,and convenient cluster system running on Spark with streaming,batch,interactive,machine learning support.

+It make devlopers more easy to build spark application without writing any code by means of:

+* Using json file in combination with many powerful modules which are easy to be reused provides the user declarative configurations to  build your spark application.
+* Data processing are SQL-Based
+* Script support

-StreamingPro is not only a complete application, but also  a extensible and programmable framework for spark streaming (also include spark,storm) that can easily be used to build your streaming application.
+StreamingPro is not only a out of box complete application, but also  a extensible and programmable framework for spark since you can develop you ower compositors (moduler).

-StreamingPro also make it possible that all you should do to build streaming program is assembling components(eg. SQL Component) in configuration file.

 ## Features

-* Pure Spark Streaming(Or normal Spark) program (Storm in future)
+* Pure Spark Streaming(Or normal Spark) program
 * No need of coding, only declarative workflows
 * Rest API for interactive
 * SQL-Oriented workflows support